geoneric/fern/Documents/Texts/Development/Algorithms.rst

 Requirements
 ============
 * Algorithms must be fast as hell.
 * Support for different implementations of the same algorithm.
 For example, to add two ranges, their may be two implementations: one simple one in C++, and one using OpenCL.
+This is called lifting in generic programming.
-* Have a generic interface that supports many argument types, including user-provided ones.
+* Have a generic interface that supports many argument types, including user-provided ones, ranges, values.
+Data structures representing rasters can be implemented in various ways, including one- and two-dimensional arrays, vectors, etc.
 * Configurable with respect to handling of missing values / no-data.
   * There must be no performance penalty, if the user doesn't want to handle missing values.
 * Configurable with respect to handling of argument domain errors.